riccim94/ASCATCATA/README.md

 ![](Images/ASCA_plot_tds_s_3.png)

-It is possible to plot the contribution of each attribute on the overall variability for each factor adopting the function plot_time_loadings()
+It is possible to plot the contribution of each attribute on the overall variability for each factor by adopting the function plot_time_loadings()

 ``` r
 plot_time_loadings(test_tds)